Skip to main content

 note

-Managing aspect resolutions of your devices
+Managing Visibility Levels of your devices

 It's helpful to have the best visibility on devices that are prone to be problematic on the field (frequent customer complaints/tickets) for further investigation or devices used during the development/testing phases so that crashes and performance issues can be detected ahead of time.

-Updating sampling resolutions of a single device
+Updating the Visibility Level of a single device

 Devices will be polling these changes periodically (by default every 2h) and will report their state back once the configuration is applied.
 Config state can have the following values: